indigos33k3r/skill-unified-news/README.md

 ## TODO

-* finish adding parsing for default feed by location
 * settingsmeta.json for web config
+* adding more default feeds by location
 * world news station as a default's default

 ## Add a new news station